Elu-toasty/discord-bot-guide/source/docs/java/build_your_first_bot/byfb_3.md

 You can automatically generate this method by simply typing in `onGuildMessageReceived` and pressing `ENTER`
 :::

-Now, we can add some logic within our `onGuildMessageReceived` method that will capture the senders message and check if it equals `!ping`.
+Now, we can add some logic within our `onGuildMessageReceived` method that will capture the sender's message and check if it equals `!ping`.
 If it does, it will reply with `pong!`.

 ```java {3-7}
 @Override